Maan-20/Prompt-engineering-experiments/prompt_6_multistep_reasoning.md

-# Prompt Experiment 6: Multi-step Reasoning Evaluation
+# Experiment: Multi-step Reasoning Sensitivity

 ## Prompt
 A train travels 60 km in 1 hour and then 120 km in 2 hours.
-What is the average speed for the entire journey?
+What is the average speed?

 ## AI Response
 The average speed is 90 km/h because (60 + 120) / 2 = 90.

-## Rating
+## Prompt Intent
-Bad
+To test whether the model correctly applies multi-step reasoning instead of relying on shortcuts.

-## Issues
+## Observations
-- Incorrect calculation of average speed
+- Uses an incorrect method for calculating average speed
-- Uses wrong formula (dividing distance by number of segments instead of total time)
+- Divides by number of segments instead of total time
-- Demonstrates flawed multi-step reasoning
+- The answer appears reasonable but is logically incorrect

-## Why It's Problematic
+## Issue
-- Produces a confidently incorrect answer
+- Relies on pattern-based calculation
-- Misleads users in basic mathematical reasoning
+- Fails to apply proper reasoning
-- Indicates failure in handling multi-step logic

-## Improved Response
+## Insight
-The total distance traveled is 180 km (60 + 120), and the total time taken is 3 hours (1 + 2).
-Average speed = total distance / total time = 180 / 3 = 60 km/h.
+The model tends to default to familiar patterns in multi-step problems, even when they lead to incorrect conclusions.